Always Remember Us This Way

 "Always Remember Us This Way" is a song from the 2018 film A Star Is Born and its soundtrack of the same name, performed by the film's star Lady Gaga.
 It was released as soundtrack's second single in Italy and France in January 2019.
 The song was written by Lady Gaga, Natalie Hemby, Hillary Lindsey, and Lori McKenna, and produced by Dave Cobb and Lady Gaga.

-The song has received widespread critical acclaim and has reached the top of the record chart in Iceland and the top ten in Belgium (both Flanders and Wallonia), Hungary, Ireland, Norway, Portugal, Scotland, Sweden and Switzerland, the digital charts of Luxembourg, Slovakia and the combined European chart.
-The track has also reached the top twenty in Denmark, Estonia, France, Malaysia, and on the digital chart of Czech Republic.
-It reached the top twenty of the Australian and New Zealand charts, while achieving triple platinum certification from the former governing body.
+The song has received critical acclaim, topping the charts in Iceland and reaching the top ten in Belgium, Hungary, Ireland, Norway, Portugal, Scotland, Sweden, Switzerland, and in the digital charts of Luxembourg, Slovakia, and Europe.
+It also reached the top twenty in Denmark, Estonia, France, Malaysia, and the Czech Republic, as well as in Australia and New Zealand, achieving triple platinum in Australia.

 "Always Remember Us This Way" received a nomination for Song of the Year at the 62nd Grammy Awards, the second nomination from the album in this category after "Shallow", which was nominated for the year before.
-Gaga performed the song live during her 2022 stadium tour, The Chromatica Ball.
+Gaga performed the song live on various occasions, including her 2022 stadium tour, The Chromatica Ball.

 Background and release

 "Always Remember Us This Way" was written by Lady Gaga, Natalie Hemby, Hillary Lindsey, and Lori McKenna, and produced by Dave Cobb and Gaga.
 It also features background vocals from Hemby, Lindsey and McKenna.
 Bradley Cooper had approached Cobb for crafting the sound of the album, after listening to the latter's work.
 Cobb flew out to Los Angeles and met Gaga and Cooper for a writing session.
 He played the track "Maybe It's Time" (written by singer-songwriter Jason Isbell), which impressed Gaga and Cooper and set the tone for the soundtrack.
 They asked Hemby, Lindsey and McKenna to come down to Los Angeles and start composing tracks.

-"Always Remember Us This Way" was released to Italian radios on January 4, 2019, followed by release in French radios two weeks later.
+"Always Remember Us This Way" was released to Italian radio on January 4, 2019, followed by release to French radio two weeks later.
 A music video for the song was released previously, showing the sequence from the film when Gaga sings the track after being introduced by Jackson onstage, who sweetly tells her, "I love you, I'll always remember us this way".
 A vertical-shaped version of the clip was released to Spotify.
 Brooke Bajgrowicz from Billboard explained that the "reflective video" showed Ally and Jackson "falling in love with each other", while interspersed with scenes of the couple going on a motorbike ride, kissing in a parking lot and performing music together.
 The clip ends with the crowd chanting Ally's name, and Jackson walks over to embrace her.